 Often people who use and are addicted to cocaine are aware of the possible negative impacts their use could cause, or is causing.
 However, these thoughts are often not prevalent enough to stop taking the drug, and it can appear impossible to stop using the drug due to the vicious circle drug addiction can trap a person in.
 It is important to remember that there is help out there and recovery is possible with professional drug treatment.
 Cornerstone’s specialized addiction treatment programs have an excellent reputation and proven record of helping people overcome their addiction and regain control of their lives.

-Crack cocaine, or most commonly referred to as “crack” is a crystallized form of cocaine and is heated and smoked, most often in a pipe, or homemade version of a pipe.
-When crack cocaine is heated and smoked it makes a cracking, or popping noise, hence it’s nickname.
-The effects of crack cocaine is more intense and euphoric than powder cocaine, but lasts for only a few minutes, thereby running the risk of developing a higher tolerance, dependence and then addiction more rapidly than powder cocaine.
+Crack cocaine or most commonly referred to as “crack” is a crystallized form of cocaine and is heated and smoked, most often in a pipe, or a homemade version of a pipe.
+When crack cocaine is heated and smoked it makes a cracking or popping noise, hence the nickname.
+The effects of crack cocaine are more intense and euphoric than powder cocaine but last for only a few minutes, thereby running the risk of developing a higher tolerance, dependence, and then addiction more rapidly than powder cocaine.